 Kosmos is a full-cycle deepwater independent oil and gas company focused along the Atlantic Margins.
 Our key assets include production offshore Ghana, Equatorial Guinea and the U.S. Gulf of Mexico, as well as a world-class gas development offshore Mauritania and Senegal.
-We also pursue a proven basin exploration program.
+We also pursue a proven basin exploration program in Equatorial Guinea, Ghana and the U.S. Gulf of Mexico.